SAP-docs/contribution-guidelines/docs/contributing.md

 **In the SAP Help Portal**

-You spot something on a page in the SAP Help Portal to which you wish to make a contibution, and you select the *Edit page* option.
+You spot something on a page in the SAP Help Portal to which you wish to make a contibution, and you select the *Feedback > Edit page* option.

 **In GitHub**